Prag8855/aab/content/glossary/Probezeit.md

 Title: What is the probation period (Probezeit)?
 German_term: Probezeit
 English_term: Probation period
-Description:
+Description: A trial period when you start a new job.
+It's easier to quit, and easier to get fired.
 Date_created: 2021-06-17
-Date_updated: 2022-09-07
+Related_guides:
+    guides/probezeit.md
+    guides/losing-your-job.md
+    guides/find-a-flat-in-berlin.md
-Related_guides: guides/find-a-flat-in-berlin.md, guides/probezeit.md, guides/salaries-in-germany.md
+    guides/salaries-in-germany.md
 ---

 In Germany, most jobs have a 6 month probation period (*Probezeit*).
-During your *Probezeit*, you can get fired more easily.
-It's harder to find an apartment or to get a loan during that period.
+During your *Probezeit*, you can [get fired](/guides/losing-your-job) more easily.
+It's harder to [find an apartment](/guides/find-a-flat-in-berlin) or to get a loan during that period.

 **[How the probation period works ➞](/guides/probezeit)**